MILAVIA > Aircraft > Su-37 Last updated: 21 May 2006

 Operators: (Russia - Sukhoi)

-The designation Su-37 was first used to market a multi-role version of the Su-35 to the United Arab Emirates (UAE) air force.
+The designation Su-37 was first used to market a truely multi-role version of the Su-35 (Su-27M) to the United Arab Emirates (UAE) air force.
 The Su-37MR (MR for multi-role) that was offered would have French-built instrumentation equipment and a number of changes in the avionics.
-Sukhoi Design Bureau and KnAAPO export company selected the series produced T-10M-11 for conversion.
+Sukhoi Design Bureau and KnAAPO export company selected the series produced T10M-11 (Su-27M pre-production test aircraft) for conversion, which had already been testing the multi-mode N011M phased array radar.
 However the UAE preferred the Mirage 2000-9 and it was decided to use the T10M-11 as flying test-bed for the engine thrust vector control (TVC) system.
 The Su-37 designation was retained.

 The TVC system enables the aircraft to direct its thrust produced by the AL-31F engines in a different angle than the flight path on the vertical axis.
 In high angles of attack, normally an aircraft would stall and the pilot would lose control because of the disrupted airflow over the control surfaces.
 Also at very low airspeeds, the control surfaces no longer function effectively.
 With TVC the aircraft can still be controlled under these circumstances by using the engines thrust instead of the airflow.